 Generally, cyber insurance covers:

-The above list covers the actual cyber-event, but insurance policies usually cover the aftermath and follow-up events associated with a data breach.
+The above list covers the actual cyber-event.
+Many insurance policies also cover the aftermath and follow-up events associated with a data breach.

 After suffering from a data breach, a cyber insurance policy will likely cover:

-- Notification costs: Costs associated with identifying victims and sending notices so that they are aware of the breach.
-This activity is often a compliance requirement.
+- Notification costs.
+Costs associated with identifying victims and sending notices so that they are aware of the breach.
+This is often a compliance mandate.

-- Civil litigation: Costs associated with lawsuits and customer reparations.
+- Civil litigation.
+Costs associated with lawsuits and reimbursing affected customers.

-- Forensics: Costs to hire consultants and forensics experts so that damage and the root-cause can be analyzed.
+- Forensics.
+Costs to hire consultants and forensics experts so that damage and the root causes can be analyzed.